MicrosoftDocs/learn/learn-pr/language/python-install-vscode/includes/3-exercise-install-python3.md

-3-exercise-install-python3.mdIn the previous exercise, you ran a command to determine whether you had Python 3 installed.
-If you need to install Python 3, choose your operating system at the top of this page, and then follow the instructions.
+In the previous exercise, you ran a command to determine whether you had Python 3 installed.
+If you need to install Python 3, choose your operating system at the top of this page, and then follow the instructions below.

 If you determined that you already have Python 3 installed, you can scroll to the bottom of this page and select **Continue**.